Billy Neighbors

-William Wesley Neighbors (February 4, 1940 – April 30, 2012) was an American football guard who played in the American Football League (AFL) from 1962 to 1969.
-Born in Tuscaloosa, Alabama, he played college football at the University of Alabama where he was a consensus All-American in 1961 and was selected in sixth round of the 1962 AFL Draft.
-Neighbors was also drafted in the fourth round of the 1962 NFL Draft by the Washington Redskins.
+William Wesley Neighbors (February 4, 1940 – April 30, 2012) was an American professional football guard who played in the American Football League (AFL) from 1962 to 1969.
+Born in Tuscaloosa, Alabama, he played college football at the University of Alabama where he was a consensus All-American in 1961 and was selected in sixth round of the 1962 AFL draft.
+Neighbors was also drafted in the fourth round of the 1962 NFL draft by the Washington Redskins.
 Neighbors was selected to the Boston Patriots All-1960s (AFL) Team and was inducted to the College Football Hall of Fame in 2003.

 His son, Wes Neighbors, was an All-Southeastern Conference center at Alabama from 1984 to 1986.
 His grandson Wes, is a former player at Alabama and current assistant coach.
 Neighbors died of a heart attack in 2012.